Derick Dillard Finishes His First Year Of Law School, Celebrates Milestone With A Family Pizza Party

 It looks like the Dillards are keeping to themselves right now to have just a celebration at home.
 They may have a bigger one with the rest of the Duggar family later on, but then again this is more of a smaller milestone that he got through.
 For now, Jill appears to just be happy to have more time with her husband.

 The Dillards are now living in a fairly new neighborhood, as seen in the pictures.
-Many new homes are seen in the building process as they moved in.
-They have a fenced in back yard for the boys to play in as well.
+Many new homes were in the building process as they moved in.
+They have a fenced backyard for the boys to play in as well.
 Jill Duggar had mentioned how much she loves her new kitchen.
 It looks like she is breaking it right in.

 Duggar fans think that Jill will be the next one in the family who will get pregnant.
 She and Derick would be the fifth couple in the family that are expecting if that should happen.
 That would certainly make it even more hectic for Derick having a new baby at home as he still has a couple more years to finish law school.

 Jill and Derick Dillard are no longer a part of TLC’s Counting On, but Jill does post frequently on her family’s life in Arkansas on Instagram.
-Duggar fans are happy that she keep them updated, despite not being on reality TV.
+Duggar fans are happy that she keeps them updated despite not being on reality TV.